olejon/mdapp/README.md

 ## LegeAppen

+This app is in Norwegian.
 Useful and intuitive app for doctors and other health care workers in Norway.
+Replace lots of apps and websites with just one app!

 #### Links
 * [Project website](https://www.olejon.net/code/mdapp/)